Rlxfly/re-md/README.md

 ### SIMPLE MD BOT

+## `READ README FIRST BEFORE USE THIS BOT!`

 ## NOTE: THIS BOT IS [ESM](https://nodejs.org/api/esm.html) BOT
+> I opened discussiond for asking any problem or new feature, if i agree with that i will invite you in my repo/pull request your idea in this source code :)
 ## BASE ORI BY [BG](https://github.com/BochilGaming/games-wabot/tree/multi-device)

 #### Deploy to Heroku